arafatrahat94/ReactCoolCursors/README.md

 <NewCursorStyle size={30} color="red" opacity={1} border="1px solid green" />
 ```

-### Example of Changing Styles
+### Example of Changing Type

-For instance, if a new cursor style called `SparkleCursor` is added:
+For instance, if a new cursor Type called `SparkleCursor` is added:

 ```javascript
 import { SparkleCursor } from "react-cool-cursors";